westofengland-ca/weca_qgis_release_notes/README.md

-# WECA QGIS file release notes
+# WECA QGIS file setup guide and release notes
 📍 🌐 🌍 📈

 Geographical data across the Combined Authority is viewable by staff using 'QGIS' software.
 A QGIS file exists with various map layers pre-loaded.